amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 The lab toolkit is installed in your account using the workshop.yaml CloudFormation template.
 This template runs several nested Cloudformation templates that create the S3, API Gateway, IAM and Lambda resources needed to complete the workshop.
 We will examine the resources created and modify them as we proceed through the tutorial.

+We will refer to this stack as "the **reinvent-rules** stack" throughout this module.

 ## Instructions

-A CloudFormation template is provided for this module in the file `workshop.yaml` to build the resources automatically.
-We will refer to this stack as "the **reinvent-rules** stack" throughout this module.

 1. Click **Launch Stack** to launch the template in your account in the region of your choice.